Dawn Brancheau: Safety

-SeaWorld filed a series of appeals, seeking to return to water performances.
+SeaWorld filed a series of appeals as it sought to return to water performances.
 In 2012, a special Labor Department commission declined to hear the case.
-Since the Shamu show's interaction of animal trainers with orcas was seen as having been SeaWorld's star attraction, SeaWorld contended that it was fundamental to its business.
+Since the Shamu show's display of interactions between trainers and orcas was seen as having been SeaWorld's star attraction, SeaWorld contended that it was fundamental to its business.
 In April 2014, the US Court of Appeals for the District of Columbia denied a "petition for review", with later Supreme Court justice Brett Kavanaugh being the sole judge to side with SeaWorld.
 In 2015, SeaWorld was cited again, in San Diego, for not adequately protecting orca trainers.

-Although Brancheau's widower, Scott Brancheau, hired a Chicago law firm that specializes in wrongful-death litigation, he has not taken any legal action against SeaWorld.
+Although Brancheau's widower, Scott Brancheau, hired a Chicago law firm that specializes in wrongful-death litigation, he did not take any legal action against SeaWorld.

 Blackfish

-Brancheau's death is a focus of the documentary Blackfish, which criticizes keeping orcas in captivity, and her death awakened a national conversation about the issue.
-The director, Gabriela Cowperthwaite, argued that the claim that the orca had targeted Brancheau because she had worn her hair in a long ponytail was conjecture and that "there had to be more to this story".
+Brancheau's death is a focus of the documentary Blackfish, which criticizes keeping orcas in captivity, and shows how her death awakened a national conversation about the issue.
+The documentary's director, Gabriela Cowperthwaite, argued that the claim that Tilikum had targeted Brancheau because she had worn her hair in a ponytail was conjecture and that "there had to be more to this story".

-Her family has said they are grateful that the film has brought attention to the issue of animal welfare.
-However, they also added that "Blackfish is not Dawn's story" and that "Since Dawn's death in 2010, the media has focused mainly on the whales.
+Her family has stated they are grateful the film brought attention to the issue of animal welfare.
+However, they also stated that "Blackfish is not Dawn's story" and that "Since Dawn's death in 2010, the media has focused mainly on the whales.
 A human life was lost that day, and it feels as though some believe her death was just a footnote."
-In the same statement, they went on to note that “Dawn would not have remained a trainer at SeaWorld for 15 years if she felt that the whales were not well cared for.”
+In the same statement, they also said that "Dawn would not have remained a trainer at SeaWorld for 15 years if she felt that the whales were not well cared for."

 SeaWorld

 Brancheau's death has been seen as a factor in starting a trajectory of recalibration for SeaWorld.
-In addition to the impact of OSHA-imposed safety-based abatements of previous work practices to prevent further similar events, Cowperthwaite began working on Blackfish in 2010 following Brancheau's death, initially having questions about SeaWorld's "ponytail hypothesis".
-Cowperthwaite's background research suggested to her that there were problems with keeping captive orcas; SeaWorld disagreed, characterizing the film as propaganda.
+In addition to the impact of OSHA-imposed safety-based abatements of previous work practices to prevent future incidents, Cowperthwaite began working on Blackfish in 2010 following Dawn's death, initially having questions about SeaWorld's "ponytail hypothesis".
+Cowperthwaite's background research suggested to her there were problems with keeping captive orcas.
+SeaWorld disagreed, characterising the film as propaganda.

 After its release in 2013, the film awakened a national dialogue about the issue.
-SeaWorld struggled with the effect of Blackfish on public perception, and there were some cancellations by music performers who had planned to hold shows at SeaWorld.
+SeaWorld struggled with the effect of Blackfish on public perception, and there were some cancellations by music performers who planned to hold shows at SeaWorld.
 SeaWorld transitioned to being a publicly traded company in 2013.

 Lawmakers in California and the US House of Representatives proposed legislation to phase out orca captivity, and the California Coastal Commission moved in 2015 to ban orca breeding.
-In March of 2016, SeaWorld announced it was discontinuing its program of breeding captive orcas and was partnering with the Humane Society of the United States to work against commercial whaling and seal hunts, shark finning, and ocean pollution and increase its focus on rescue operations.
+In March 2016, SeaWorld announced it was discontinuing its program of breeding captive orcas and was partnering with the Humane Society of the United States to work against commercial whaling and seal hunts, shark finning, ocean pollution and increasing its focus on rescue operations.